GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Experimental Setup

-We trained our model on a diverse collection of 45,000 image pairs.
-To cover different scenes, we selected indoor scenes from Hypersim \cite{hypersim} and \citet{kjl}, outdoor scenes from MatrixCity \cite{li2023matrixcity}, and single objects from Objaverse \cite{objaverse}.
+We trained our model on our constructed pairwise P2P-50K dataset.
 All images were resized to 512 \(\times\) 512 pixels.
 The training was carried out on the FLUX.1-dev ControlNet \cite{flux2024} using two 80GB GPUs equivalent to the NVIDIA A100 with a batch size of 32.
 Importantly, to demonstrate true generalization, all the visual results shown here are generated from data not included in the training set.